-a) The Provincial Road Construction Unit presently constructing a surfaced road between N10 and Alicedale.
-The road is situated partially within Makana and Sundays River jurisdiction.

-b) The District Road Engineer (provincial maintenance unit) is responsible for 155,0 km surfaced trunk and main roads as well as 663,0km of gravel roads within the rural areas of Makana.
-The condition of these roads is presently poor.

-c) The Makana Council is responsible for the maintenance of
+- a) The Provincial Road Construction Unit presently constructing a surfaced road between N10 and Alicedale.
+The road is situated partially within Makana and Sundays River jurisdiction. - b) The District Road Engineer (provincial maintenance unit) is responsible for 155,0 km surfaced trunk and main roads as well as 663,0km of gravel roads within the rural areas of Makana.
+The condition of these roads is presently poor. - c) The Makana Council is responsible for the maintenance of

-175,0km of gravel and 164 km of surfaced roads within the urbanareas.Theroadsaregenerallyinapoortofairconditionowing to lack of financial resources.

-d) A District Roads Forum has been established to address the problem of a lack of communication between the role-players.
+- 175,0km of gravel and 164 km of surfaced roads within the urban areas.
+The roads are generally in a poor to fair condition owing to lack of financial resources. - d) A District Roads Forum has been established to address the problem of a lack of communication between the role-players.

-Theroadnetworkconsists of anational road between PortElizabeth and King William's Town consisting of $\pm$ 45km surfaced road being maintained by the National Roads Agency.
+The road network consists of a national road between Port Elizabeth and King William's Town consisting of \pm 45km surfaced road being maintained by the National Roads Agency.
 The road is in a fair to good condition.
 The Department is currently maintaining only Rural District Roads.